 When you visit ComminLit’s website you’ll find different collections to explore.
 These collections are organized by themes including: Power & Greed, Prejudice & Discrimination, and Social Change & Revolution.
-After you decide on one of the twenty themes, users are presented with discussion questions related to the topic.
+After you decide on one of the twenty themes, users will see discussion questions about the topic.
 For example, if you choose the theme Resilience the discussion questions are How does a person overcome adversity? and Why do people succeed?
 Once you’ve decided on a discussion question there are a handful of leveled articles to explore.

 How can you use CommonLit’s fiction and nonfiction passages in the classroom?

 - Make connections to chapter books or literature circle texts by choosing passages for students to read with the same theme.
 This could kick off a discussion in whole class or small group settings where students connect both passages to the theme.

 - Use the discussion questions as writing prompts for literary essays.
 Students can use textual evidence from the passage to support their answer.